ClickCease

 Wrongful Termination

 California is an “at-will” employment state, meaning an employer may terminate an employee at any time, with or without cause.
-Though there are exceptions to this law, like in cases of whistleblowing or discrimination, the legal language generally makes it very difficult to bring a case against a company for wrongful termination.
+However, there are exceptions to this law.
+For example, it is illegal to terminate someone because of a protected category, such as the worker’s age, religion, or disability.

 There are many reasons why you might be fired.
 But before you start panicking, it is important to know that there are some things that you can do to protect yourself.